sumhungyee/telegram_ai_gptq/README.md

 Download these models and add them to the `gptqmodels` folder, and change the settings in `main_settings.ini` to ensure that the link points to the model you want.

+### Limitations
+1. No memory :(.
+This is beneficial for group-chats, and saves a lot of effort and memory.
+2. Can be very slow, depending on how fast your computer is.

 ### **IMPORTANT, FOR DEVELOPERS**
 Different models are trained with different prompt templates.
 It is important to ensure that your model's prompt template matches the prompt template you are feeding it.
 For a list of prompt templates, see [this link](https://www.reddit.com/r/LocalLLaMA/wiki/models#wiki_prompt_templates).